Hefty EnergyBag Program

 The book provides a concise history of plastic development and manufacturing, which is helpful for the recommended age range of 8-12 years.
 The story explains that post-1950s was “the beginning of our ‘throwaway’ lifestyle.
 Instead of repairing something, we throw it away and buy something new to replace it.”
 Here is a missed opportunity to express that that is the wrong thing to do environmentally.

 The story mentions that certain types of plastics can be used to make strong materials for safety.
-These include clothing to protect firefighters, race car drivers, and helmets for sports and biking/motorcycling.
+These include clothing to protect firefighters and race car drivers, and helmets for sports and biking/motorcycling.
 Some plastic is even made fireproof.
 As I said, plastics do have their place, sometimes.

 The book indicates that there are problems with plastic, but not until toward the end of the story.
 It mentions that animals ingest plastics and that plastics are polluting the ocean.
 It offers solutions such as recycling and incineration.
 But as we know, only about 9% of plastics are actually recycled.
 Incineration pollutes the air with toxic chemicals released from plastics during burning.